wbodeis/Bubble_Sheet/README.md

 Optical Mark Recognition (OMR)
 The class is used in doing the heavy lifting for manipulating and collating the data.
 It will convert pdf files to whatever file format you send, while defaulting to jpeg.
-It makes seperate lists of keys and game sheets so they can be compared to one another to get the marked bubbles.
+It makes separate lists of keys and game sheets so they can be compared to one another to get the marked bubbles.
 It is setup to be used with blue ballpoint pens, but pencils may work.
 I haven't tested them to say for certain that they will.
 It uses the HSV for determining the color spectrum to test against and the snippet is what was used for 'blue.'
 ```